ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 ### Expression language

-It could be used as a shortcut to get the Query itself, optionallyt
+It could be used as a shortcut to get the Query itself, optionally.

 ### Query types